BadCoder228/Spammer/dontREADME.md

 [Bad Eng btw even if this guide is written in eng ._.]

+UPDATE!!!!
+THIS IS KINDA ILLEGAL I GUESS, SO USE AT UR OWN RISK

 step 0. open config.json

 step 1. input the information!